Lauren Conrad Gives Birth to Baby No. 2

 Congratulations are in order for LC!

 Lauren Conrad and husband William Tell have welcomed a baby boy into the world.
-Lauren announced the news on Instagram with the caption, "Our sweet baby boy, Charlie Wolf Tell, has arrived!"
+The fashion designer announced the news on Instagram Wednesday afternoon with the caption, "Our sweet baby boy, Charlie Wolf Tell, has arrived!"

-The couple are already parents to son Liam James Tell, 2.
+The couple is already parents to son Liam James Tell, 2.

-The Hills alum first shared news of her second pregnancy in April, posting a sweet photo of her bump, writing, "It's been hard to keep this one to myself!
+The Hills alumna first shared news of her second pregnancy in April, posting a sweet photo of her bump writing, "It's been hard to keep this one to myself!
 Very excited to share that our family will be getting a little bigger this year."

 Their former party of three has experience in expanding.
 In June, the fashion designer revealed they had adopted a puppy.
 "Another little one has joined our pack," she wrote.
 "Thanks @wagsandwalks for bringing this sweet girl into our lives!"